| Updated Tuesday June 22, 2010 |

 CNN’s

-LARRY KING and television/radio celebrity LEEZA GIBBONS have called RETRO BILL holds many honorable titles and affiliations, including:
+LARRY KING and television/radio celebrity LEEZA GIBBONS have called "The 21st Century Mr. Rogers!"

 Retro Bill